jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

   - travis-ci // Specifies that only the 'travis-ci' branch will be used

 before_script:
-  - npm install w3c-webdriver // install w3c-webdriver to use browser from DOM level
+  - npm install selenium-webdriver // install selenium-webdriver to use browser from DOM level
   - npm install chromedriver // install chromedriver, the browser interaction service for Chrome
   - ./node_modules/.bin/chromedriver & // Run the browser interaction service